 There is nothing worse than waiting for a page to load.
-As a user you probably get impatient won’t wait that long…and if it’s your site that is taking so long to download, understand that for every additional second of download time you lose 7% of your conversions!
+As a user, you probably get impatient waiting any length of time.
+And if it’s your site that is taking long to download, understand that for every additional second of download time, you lose 7% of your conversions!

-So naturally you would want to strip out anything from your website that isn’t necessary… such as images, right?
+Naturally, you would want to strip anything from your website that isn’t necessary…such as images, right?

-But here’s the issue…images are so much more important these days, especially for blog posts.
-Images explain complex information, they are easier to consume and they generate more social media shares.
+But here’s the issue: images are very important these days, especially for blog posts.
+Images explain complex information; they are easier to consume; and they generate more social media shares than posts without images.

 The question is…are your images optimized for search, speed and social media?
 In other words, are they helping your site or hurting it?

-The following 6 tactics will help you to optimize your images so they can bring you more traffic to your site…and keep that traffic there.
+The following 6 tactics will help you optimize your images so they can bring more traffic to your site…and keep that traffic there.

 Tactic #1 – Optimize your images for people

 First things first.
 You should always optimize images for people because they are the ones who really matter.

 Let’s look at a few rules: